Ruthenium: Physical properties

 While other group 8 elements have two electrons in the outermost shell, in ruthenium the outermost shell has only one electron (the final electron is in a lower shell).
-This anomaly, which has no effect on chemical properties, is also observed in the same-period niobium (41), molybdenum (42), and rhodium (45).
+This anomaly, which has no effect on chemical properties, is also observed in all other elements (except technetium) in the range of Z = 41–45.

 Chemical properties

-Ruthenium has four crystal modifications and does not tarnish at ambient conditions; it oxidizes upon heating to 800 C. Ruthenium dissolves in fused alkalis to give ruthenates (RuO_{4}^{2−}).
+Ruthenium has four crystal modifications and does not tarnish at ambient conditions; it oxidizes upon heating to 800 C. Ruthenium dissolves in fused alkalis to give ruthenates (RuO_{4}(2-)).
 It is not attacked by acids (even aqua regia) but is attacked by sodium hypochlorite at room temperature, and halogens at high temperatures.
 Ruthenium is most readily attacked by oxidizing agents.
 Small amounts of ruthenium can increase the hardness of platinum and palladium.
 The corrosion resistance of titanium is increased markedly by the addition of a small amount of ruthenium.
 The metal can be plated by electroplating and by thermal decomposition.
-A ruthenium–molybdenum alloy is known to be superconductive at temperatures below 10.6 K. Ruthenium is the only 4d transition metal that can assume the group oxidation state +8, and even then it is less stable there than the heavier congener osmium: this is the first group from the left of the table where the second and third-row transition metals display notable differences in chemical behavior.
+A ruthenium–molybdenum alloy is known to be superconductive at temperatures below 10.6 K. Ruthenium is the only 4d transition metal that can assume the oxidation state +8, and even then it is less stable there than the heavier congener osmium: this is the first group from the left of the table where the second- and third-row transition metals display notable differences in chemical behavior.
 Like iron but unlike osmium, ruthenium can form aqueous cations in its lower oxidation +2 and +3 states.

 Ruthenium is the first in a downward trend in the melting and boiling points and atomization enthalpy in the 4d transition metals after the maximum seen at molybdenum, because the 4d subshell is more than half full and the electrons are contributing less to metallic bonding.
 (Technetium, the previous element, has an exceptionally low value that is off the trend due to its half-filled [Kr]4d^{5}5s^{2} configuration, though it is not as far off the trend in the 4d series as manganese in the 3d transition series.)
-Unlike the lighter congener iron, ruthenium is usually paramagnetic at room temperature, as iron also is above its Curie point.
-However, the metastable tetragonal phase of ruthenium, created as a thin film on single crystal Mo, is ferromagnetic at room temperature.
+Unlike its lighter congener iron, ruthenium is mainly paramagnetic at room temperature.
+However, the metastable tetragonal phase of ruthenium, created as a thin film on single-crystal Mo, is ferromagnetic at room temperature.

 The reduction potentials in acidic aqueous solution for some common ruthenium species are shown below: